-Moaule-1 introduction Acquainting with the various structural systems and their relation to form, materials and function.
-Module-2 Types of Structural Through seminars, drawings and models, a study of different structural systems, Systems their mechanism of load bearing, adaptability, efficiency and limitations.

-Trabeated: Brick and stone, columns and beams slabs,

-one way and two way, coffers.
+Module-2 Through seminars, drawings and models, a study of different structural systems, Types of Structural Systems their mechanism of load bearing, adaptability, efficiency and limitations.
+Trabeated: Brick and stone, columns and beams slabs, one way and two way, coffers.